Skip to main content

 It’s dedicated to both the deceased king and Amon, the Egyptian God of War.
 A 17-metre-tall statue of Ramses II once crowned the temple, though today all that’s left are fragments.

 Abu Simbel is another jaw-dropping example of his ambition.
 The ancient temples are carved into a mountainside and align perfectly with the sun on specific days, flooding the inner chambers with light.
-The entrances are flanked by larger-than-life rock carvings of Ramesses II, along with imagery of his wife, Nefertari, and children.
+The entrances are flanked by larger-than-life rock carvings of Ramses II, along with imagery of his wife, Nefertari, and children.
 Inside the temples are sculptures celebrating his heroic leadership at the Battle of Kadesh.
-Like we said, Ramesses II was big on self-promotion.
+Like we said, Ramses II was big on self-promotion.

 4. Family man (to the extreme)